Connect your work

 The task is relevant to more than one project—Add tasks that require a handoff or work from two teams to both teams’ projects.
 Then everyone can track progress, without duplicating information or conversations about the task.

 Your task relates to a high-level goal or milestone—Track goals in a project with your team or company.
 When you have a project that tracks the steps you will then take to achieve that goal, you can keep the goal task in your goal project, as well as the project tracking your initiative.

-First navigate to the dependent task, then click task actions menu (three dots icon) from the Read more and select Mark as Waiting On….
+First navigate to the dependent task, then click task actions menu (three dots icon) from the right paneright pane The right pane holds the details of a task or Conversation.
+Read more and select Mark as Dependent On….
 You can search for and select the task that will need to be completed before you start on the current task.

-Once selected, the task will now be marked as waiting on another.
+Once selected, the task will now be marked as dependent on another.
 You’ll see a yellow banner at the top of your task to let you know that it’s not ready to start yet.
-Once your task is ready to start, you’ll receive a notification in Read more that you’re ready to get started.
+Once your task is ready to start, you’ll receive a notification in My InboxMy Inbox My Inbox displays activity on tasks, projects, or conversations a user follows.
+Read more that you’re ready to get started.